Raduziel/I-Hate-Undead-Kitpack/IHateUndead/Readme/Readme.txt

 2) Installing Order

-I Hate Undead Kitpack should be installed after any items mods and Spells Revision.
+I Hate Undead Kitpack should be installed after any items mods, Deities of Faerûn and Spells Revision.

-I Hate Undead Kitpack should be installed before Improved Shamanic Dance and Deities of Faerûn.
+I Hate Undead Kitpack should be installed before Improved Shamanic Dance.